We have a strict honest reviews policy. To fund our research and testing, this post contains affiliate ad links.

 - 2GB bandwidth per month (this being the amount of data your users can download from your site each month).

-Is the Wix Combo plan right for me?
+Is the Wix Light plan right for me?

-The Wix Combo plan is suitable for users who just need a personal website or portfolio, or a small business that needs a basic website without a store.
-The main disadvantage of the plan is the bandwidth limit: if you are likely to have a lot of visitors, and especially if those visitors are going to be downloading large files, then the Wix Combo plan is not going to be a great fit for you.
+The Wix Light plan is suitable for users who just need a personal website or portfolio, or a small business that needs a basic website without a store.
+The main disadvantage of the plan is its bandwidth limit: if you are likely to have a lot of visitors, and especially if those visitors are going to be downloading large files, then the Wix Light plan is not going to be a great fit for you.

-(To put the 2GB bandwidth figure in context, if your website pages are typically 1MB in size, this means that a Wix Combo plan will facilitate 2,000 visitors each month).
+(To put the 2GB bandwidth figure in context, if your website pages are typically 1MB in size, a Wix Light plan will facilitate 2,000 visitors each month).

-You can try out the Wix Combo plan for free here.
+You can try out the Wix Light plan for free here.

-Next up we have the $22 per month ‘Wix Unlimited’ plan.
-This main differences between this and the ‘Combo’ plan are:
+Next up we have the $22 per month ‘Wix Core’ plan.
+This is the cheapest Wix plan that lets you sell online.

 - Bandwidth: this is unlimited

-- Storage: you get 5GB rather than 2GB
+- Storage: you get 50GB rather than 2GB

 - Wix’s Site Booster app — one year’s access to a directory submission tool